ethanarteta/dep3/README.md

 ### Duration of Downtime

 The downtime lasted for approximately 6 minutes as the version 2 of the application was rolled back to the stable state of version 1 and then redeployed.
 The downtime of the application is within the 20 minutes of downtime allowed within our SLA agreeement.

+## Steps Taken to Resolve the Incident

+1. **Immediate Response:** As soon as the incident was detected, our team was given 15 minutes to find a solution to the incident.

+2. **Isolation:** The first step was to isolate the new deployment and roll back to the previous version (version 1) of the URL shortener application.
+This was done to mitigate further disruptions and restore service stability.

+3. **Investigation:** A thorough investigation was conducted to identify the root cause of the incident.
+It was determined that the disruption was caused by a misconfiguration in the deployment process, specifically in the python code concerning "json.load".

+4. **Resolution:** Once the root cause was identified, the misconfiguration was corrected, and the deployment of version 2 was redeployed.
+This time, it was successful without causing any further disruptions.

+## Incident Resolution

+The incident was eventually fully resolved after the successful deployment of version 2 of the application with the corrected configuration.
+The service has been restored to its normal operational state, and there have been no subsequent disruptions.

+## Preventative Measures

+To prevent a similar incident from happening in the future and to ensure we meet our SLA commitments:

+1. **Improved Deployment Process:** We will review and enhance our deployment process to include stricter validation checks and a private testing environment to test the web server before deployment.
+This will reduce the risk of misconfigurations causing downtime.

+2. **Enhanced Monitoring:** We will implement enhanced monitoring and alerting systems that can quickly detect any anomalies during deployment or application performance (Datadog).
+This will allow us to respond proactively to potential issues before they result in downtime.

+3. **Training and Documentation:** We will provide additional training to our development and operations teams on best practices for deployment and configuration management.
+Clear documentation will also be made available to ensure everyone is aligned on deployment procedures.